datacommonsorg/website/tools/nl/nl_metadata/README.md

     gcloud config set project datcom-nl
     ```

+## Running unit tests

+A few end-to-end unit tests are defined for the `add_metadata.py` script under `./tests/add_metadata_test.py`.
+To run this test, run the script `./run_metadata_test.sh` from this directory.
+Note that these tests are not currently run as part of the script `website/run_test.sh`.

 ## API Endpoint Reference

 The data indexed in the Vertex AI Search application is consumed by the `/api/stats/stat-var-search` endpoint.
 This endpoint is defined in `server/routes/shared_api/stats.py`.
 When a user searches for a statistical variable on the website, this API endpoint queries the Vertex AI Search application to find the most relevant results.